sweattep/ancient_quotes/README.md

 >The wise man will live as long as he ought, not as long as he can

 >No one knows himself.
 It is only by the consequences of his actions, by the fruit of his labors, that a man can judge what he is to expect.

+>Let your food be your medicine and your medicine be your food

+>When diet is wrong, medicine is of no use.
+When diet is correct, medicine is of no need.